 Attractions: La Familia Sagrada, Park Guell, The Alhambra, El Retiro, Guggenheim Museum, Real Alcazar, Mallorca’s beaches.

-3. United States: 80 Million Tourists
+3. United States: 80 Million Visitors

 America has always been a popular travel destination due to its sprawl of metropolis and small town charms; last year, it welcomed a rounded-down number of 82 million visitors.
 With travel patterns trending towards city hopping and road tripping, America’s endless highways are a siren’s call.